 This is the only way to assure that your carpet remains healthy and free from dirt, disease-causing bacteria, and hurtful chemicals.

-You won’t get the lowest price But what you will get is the best value for your hard earned dollar, saving you time and money long
+You will not get the lowest price but what you will get is the best value for your hard-earned dollar, saving you time and money long

 Remember, you get what you pay for.

 (2) The price you see advertised might not be the price you pay.
 Many homeowners have learned the hard way that the low price

 they saw advertised lasted only until the carpet cleaner got into the